danidee10/Votr/README.md

 The Live Demo is available on [heroku](https://votr.herokuapp.com)

-Don't forget to leave a comment when you visit (>‿◠)✌

 **NOTE: This branch contains code for the tutorial on my blog, For the latest state of this project, checkout the master branch**

 ## Table of content